znsio/teswiz/README.md

 * Applitools (https://applitools.com)
 * Build tool: gradle

-## Getting Started, or how can you use unified-e2e?
+## Getting Started, or how can you use teswiz?
-It is very easy to use unified-e2e in your framework.
+It is very easy to use teswiz in your framework.
 Follow these steps:
-1. Setup the prerequisites mentioned below [https://github.com/znsio/unified-e2e#prerequisites]
+1. Setup the prerequisites mentioned below [https://github.com/znsio/teswiz#prerequisites]
 1. Using your favorite IDE (I use IntelliJ Idea Community Edition), create a new Java-Gradle project
 1. Copy build.gradle.sample file to your newly created project's root folder and rename it to build.gradle
 1. Create capabilities.json in some folder - ex: ./capabilities - refer to src/test/resources/com/znsio/e2e/features/android/caps/capabilities.json